tin6150/inet-dev-class/mapbox/README.rst

 Mapbox data structure
 =====================

+* Dataset.  what user import as data.  vector or raster.
 * Tileset is basic store of vector data that will be rendered by Mapbox (studio) style.  not editable, just optimization intermediate internal format for mapbox.
-* Dataset.  what user import as data.  vector or raster.
-* (ESRI) Shape file are imported into Dataset.
+* (ESRI) Shape file are imported into Dataset, then converted into Tileset (immutable).
+* Actually, Dataset import required geojson.
+Tileset import can handle .zip containting shapefile (<=260 MB)

 * Mapbox studio create layers in the "style" for visualization and UI.
 * Style can be access by URL by JavaScript (Mapbox GL JS) for web app.